fletchjp/MERG-Arduino-Software/CBUS_CODES.md

 I am also developing a version where the display is connected using an I2C backpack for all the connections except the A0 and reset.

+## Totem Codes

+Codes configured for the UNO on the Totem Minilab.

+### Totem_int3

+Simple case to raise interrupt on Pin 3 when a button is pushed.